technomancy/atreus-firmware/readme.md

 layer-changing functions should be defined.
 There is also a `per_cycle` function you can define which will run once per completed scan.

-## Layouts in JSON

-See `qwerty.json` for an example.

-The layout JSON should simply be a three-dimensional array.
-At the top level, every array element is a layer.
-You can have up to 64 layers.
-Each layer is an array of rows, and each row is an array of keycodes.
-A keycode can either be a keypress (described in `usb_keyboard.h`), a keypress with a modifier (like `["shift", "7"]` to insert a `&` character), `"fn"` to switch to layer 1 while held, or `["layer", 0]` to switch to a given layer beyond while the key is being held.
-It's also advised to include a `["reset"]` key as this is used to program updates to the firmware without opening the case to hit the hardware reset button.
-Finally, an empty string can be used to indicate a keypress which does nothing.

-The JSON layouts are parsed by the `atreus.el` code in Emacs. `M-x atreus-make` will compile a given JSON file into a `.hex` file for uploading, and `M-x atreus-view` will compile JSON into an HTML table and open it in the browser.
-But the `jsonlayout` makefile target automates this.

-Alternatively there is a script `atreus-layout-to-svg.sh` that will compile the json into HTML document with embedded SVG layouts.
-The `jsonlayout` makefile target also automates this.
-(`atreus-layout-to-svg.sh` relies on sed and jq)

 ## How it works